 Research Interests: Designing models of Human Affect and Behaviour and researching them in settings of Human Computer Interaction

 In the group: Bernhard researches how virtual agents influence human perception and affect in interaction situations.
+Further, he designs conceptual computational models for Affect and Emotion.
 His responsibilities include experimental design, operationalization and conduct of studies, literature research for interaction modeling and taking care of methodology and interpretation of results.

 Background: Currently pursuing Masters in Computer Science.
 Rhythm joined the Affective computing group as a research assistant in 2020.
 Prior to that she was working as a Software Developer at CISPA.